 Even though ExpressVPN and IPVanish both claim to have “no logs” policies, each has a unique history with their logging claims.
 First we will start with the good, before moving on to the not-so-good.

 ExpressVPN – ExpressVPN is one of the few verified no logs VPN services.

 IPVanish – Unfortunately, the logging case with IPVanish is not so reassuring.
 In 2018, news broke about IPVanish logging one customer’s connection data and providing this to US authorities who were investigating a crime.

 When I reached out for comment on the case, IPVanish explained that this was from a case in 2016, when it was under different ownership and management.
 Here is the statement IPVanish gave me, which references the previous owner of IPVanish (StackPath):

 That court case was from 2016 – long before StackPath acquired IPVanish in 2017.
 IPVanish does not, has not, and will not log or store logs of our users as a StackPath company.
 We can’t speak to what happened on someone else’s watch, and that management team is long gone.
 In addition to not logging, StackPath will defend the privacy of our users, regardless of who demands otherwise.

-For those who want a true no logs VPN provider that has been verified, ExpressVPN would be the better choice.
+For those who want a reputable no-logs VPN provider that has been verified, ExpressVPN would be the better choice over IPVanish.